stLoiz/react-hooks-sample/README.md

 - useCallBack()
 - useContext()

-Also custom hook is created which is responsible to handle the http requests and have the useEffect() to handle the response of the requests
+Also a custom hook is created which is responsible to handle the http requests and have the useEffect() to handle the response of the requests.

-A good explanantion of how the hooks are implemented is described in the commits.
+A good explanantion of how the hooks are implemented each time is described in the commits.

 ## To run the project